SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 2.2.3 Add Configuration Provider

-Once the providers settings have been defined and put in a file (e.g. JSON file), the next step is to get them read in and made available to the provider.
+Once the provider's settings have been defined and put in a file (e.g. JSON file), the next step is to get them read in and made available to the provider.

-In the C# example below, the providers configuration settings from the above example would be put in the `appsettings.json` file included with the application.
+In the C# example below, the provider's configuration settings from the above example would be put in the `appsettings.json` file included with the application.
 Then, by using the .NET provided JSON configuration provider we are able to read the settings simply by just by adding the JSON provider to the configuration builder (e.g. `AddJsonFile("appsettings.json")`.

-Then, after the JSON provider has been added, you can then add the Config Server provider to the builder, we include a (e.g. `AddConfigServer(env)`) passing in are reference to the `IHostEnvironment`.
+Then, after the JSON provider has been added, you can then add the config server provider to the builder, we include a (e.g. `AddConfigServer(env)`) passing in are reference to the `IHostEnvironment`.

-Because the JSON provider that is reading `appsettings.json` has been added `before` the Config Server provider, the JSON based settings will become available to the Steeltoe provider.
+Because the JSON provider that is reading `appsettings.json` has been added `before` the config server provider, the JSON based settings will become available to the Steeltoe provider.
 Note that you don't have to use JSON for the Steeltoe settings; you can use any of the other off-the-shelf configuration providers for the settings (e.g. INI file, environment variables, etc.).

-The important thing to understand is; you need to `Add*()` the source of the Config Server clients settings (i.e. `AddJsonFile(..)`) BEFORE you `AddConfigServer(..)`,  otherwise the settings won't be picked up and used.
+The important thing to understand is; you need to `Add*()` the source of the config server clients settings (i.e. `AddJsonFile(..)`) *before* you `AddConfigServer(..)`,  otherwise the settings won't be picked up and used.

 ```